tytydraco/yessleep/out/Arctica.md

 He pointed at me to drag the thing closer, "I'll help you lift it when you're near," he shouted as he limped toward the opening.

-I ran over to the cap, turned it so that the explosives on the back weren't being scrapped on the ground as I dragged it toward the Pixie Tube.
+I ran over to the cap, turned it so that the explosives on the back weren't being scraped on the ground as I dragged it toward the Pixie Tube.
 I could feel the sweat beading from my armpits, but there wasn't any time to worry about that now.
 I looked up when London started shouting at me to hurry.
 His mouth was open as a hand rested on the lip of the tube as he looked into the hole, it was now shaking so badly that it vibrated his entire body.
 The Dowler shifted and suddenly the drill bit came loose.
 It plunged downward, into the hole.
 Taking London with it.

 I stared in horror as he disappeared.
 Nearly slipping on the drops of blood that had been on the ground from earlier.
 I abandoned the sealing cap knowing that I couldn't do it alone, and ran as fast as I could back to the crawler.
 Chloe was standing stiffly next to the vehicle when I pushed her inside.
 Her body was in shock as I started it up.
-The crawler groaned as it came alive, the heat pump blasting us with frigid air that wasn't quite as cold as the outside.
+The heat pump blasting us with frigid air as the crawler groaned as it came alive.
 I turned us around, the tires biting into the snow, driving as fast as I could back toward camp.

 The entire ride back I couldn't even face Chloe.
 Neither of us had spoken a word.
 Not even when we saw our few tents come into view, they stood in a makeshift order around one another.
 Their sides empty, indicating that the rest of our team weren't back yet.
 A part of me wanted to drive right past it and head back to McMurdo, the station.
 Where there were others, but I could feel the exhaustion creeping onto my shoulders.
 And knew that we needed rest and supplies, if we had any chance of making it back alone.